stoerr/webwatch/doc/checkpages.md

 - Data produced
   - `data/checkpages/<sanitized>.json` — current capture for each page.
-  - `data/checkpages/<sanitized>.prev.json` — previous capture (kept as a backup when the current one is updated).

 Exit codes
 - 0 — at least one page showed changes (success: you can use this to trigger notifications).